KFI: Full service radio format

 NBC radio affiliates like KFI had to decide whether to reduce or eliminate their network connections in order to maintain profits.
-KFI became a disc jockey station oriented station, with live hosts playing phonograph records.
-Between 1968 and around 1975, KFI's programming alternated between streamlined MOR and full-service programming, dropping most long-form NBC programming.

-Later, when music licensing fees became too difficult to maintain and as FM had replaced AM radio as the primary source for contemporary music, KFI became a news and information outlet.

-KFI programming transitioned during this period from block programming, often featuring 15-minute programs, to a full service middle of the road format.
+KFI began using disc jockeys playing phonograph records.
+KFI programming transitioned during this period from block programming, often featuring 15-minute shows, to a full service middle of the road format.
 Popular disk jockeys played records and chatted about local events, interspersed with aggressive local news and sports coverage.
-The station also carried "Monitor," the NBC network's very successful weekend radio service.
+The station also carried Monitor, the NBC network's weekend radio service.

+In the 1980s, as FM replaced AM radio as the primary source for contemporary music, KFI became a news and information outlet.
 KFI was the flagship station for the Los Angeles Chargers professional football team during its inaugural year in the American Football League in 1960, when the team was based in Los Angeles, before spending the next five decades in San Diego.
-From 1960 to 1973, the station was the radio network flagship station of the Los Angeles Dodgers professional baseball team.
+From 1960 to 1973, the station was the radio flagship station of the Los Angeles Dodgers baseball team.
 KFI aired all the games as well as feeding the play-by-play broadcasts to other stations in the Southwest.

 KFI's founder, Earle C. Anthony, died on August 6, 1961.
 In April 1972, KFI celebrated its 50th birthday.
 Festivities included a 12-hour special, featuring interviews and commentaries from many former NBC Radio personalities.

 Cox Broadcasting ownership

-In 1973, Cox Broadcasting, headquartered in Atlanta, purchased KFI for $15 million, which at the time was the highest amount paid for a radio station.
+In 1973, Cox Broadcasting headquartered in Atlanta, purchased KFI for $15 million, which at the time was the highest amount paid for a radio station.
 James Wesley, Cox's general manager at WIOD in Miami, and that station's operations manager, Elliott "Biggie" Nevins, were dispatched to Los Angeles to manage KFI.

 Cox instructed Wesley to find an FM station in the Los Angeles market to buy, and a deal was reached with Dallas broadcaster Gordon McLendon to purchase KOST (103.5 FM) for $2.2 million.
 Wesley also decided against renewing the long term agreement for carrying Dodger baseball, allowing KABC to become the new Dodger radio station in Los Angeles.